rayegun/SSGrB.jl/README.md

 # SSGrB
 Wrapper for Tim Davis' SuiteSparse:GraphBLAS.
 Originally forked from [SuiteSparseGraphBLAS.jl](https://github.com/abhinavmehndiratta/SuiteSparseGraphBLAS.jl) by Abhinav Mehndiratta.
 Significant inspiration was taken from that repository and its forks, but most code is being rewritten.

+This repo will be moved shortly to https://github.com/JuliaSparse/SuiteSparseGraphBLAS.jl

 ## TODO:
 - [x] Each built-in semiring/binary op/unary op/monoid should have its own type for dispatch purposes.